 Do not use running water to thaw meat or other frozen foods.
 Defrost food overnight in the refrigerator or use the defrost setting on your microwave.

 Kitchen sink disposals require lots of water to operate properly.
 Start a compost pile as an alternate method of disposing of food waste, instead of using a garbage disposal.
-Garbage disposals also can add 50 percent to the volume of solids in the sewer system or they can lead to problems with a spetic tank.
+Garbage disposals also can add 50 percent to the volume of solids in the sewer system.

 Consider installing an instant water heater on your kitchen sink so you don’t have to let the water run while it heats up.
 This will reduce water heating costs for your household.

 When washing the car, use soap and water from a bucket.
 Use a hose with a shut-off nozzle for the final rinse.

 Use a broom to clean your driveway, instead of a hose.